edwardtanguay/techlanglearn/static/data/en-ll-creating-a-serverless-application-using-react-in-aws.md

 - reads data from a JSON file

-## Load JSON as data in your React component, 4:25, nnn
+## Load JSON as data in your React component, 4:25, 2025-04-12

+- make dynamic

+## Challenge: Convert your components to use dynamic data, 2:13, 2025-04-12

+- explains

+## Solution: Convert your components to use dynamic data, 7:38, 2025-04-13

+- talks about JSON and databases

+## Always be deploying, 1:35, 2025-04-13

+- always push, but not clear

+## Download and install the AWS Command Line Interface, 2:31, nnn

 ## VOCAB - ITALIAN